robotframework/robotframework/doc/userguide/src/CreatingTestData/TestDataSyntax.rst

 Prior to Robot Framework 3.1, all aforementioned file formats were parsed automatically unless the :option:`--extension` option was used to `limit parsing`__.
-In Robot Framework 3.1 automatically parsing other than `*.robot` files as well as support for the HTML format in general were deprecated.
-In the future only :file:`.robot` files will be parsed unless explicitly configured otherwise.
-The support for the HTML format will be removed altogether.
+In Robot Framework 3.1 automatically parsing other than `*.robot` files was deprecated, and in the future other files are parsed only if that is `explicitly configured`__ using the :option:`--extension` option.
+The support for the HTML format has bee deprecated in general it will be removed altogether in the future.

 __ `reStructuredText format`_
+__ `Selecting files to parse`_
 __ `Selecting files to parse`_

 Plain text format